/School Information / Volunteer Opportunties

 The GIS/GMS PTO is a group of volunteers dedicated to bolstering the educational experience at Chatham’s intermediate and middle schools.
 The GIS/GMS PTO organizes educational projects, acts as the liaison between parents and teachers, and raises funds to support the schools.
 YOU are a PTO member by virtue of having a child(ren) enrolled in the schools.
 Families can follow us on Facebook at GIS GMS PTO and follow us on twitter @GISGMSPTO.

 The Titan Troops program wants to help students by meeting additional needs, particularly those that can have a lasting impact on one’s identity development, self-esteem, and ability to successfully focus on academic endeavors without unnecessary or negative distraction and worry.

-These needs may include, but are not limited to the following items: school supplies that need replenished, replaced, or
+These needs may include, but are not limited to the following items: school supplies that need to be replenished, replaced, or

 purchased for a class project, clothing/undergarments, shoes, hygiene products, haircuts, equipment that would allow a